gilday/mobtown/README.markdown

 4. Follow "Getting Started (with docker)" starting with step (2)

-## Getting Started (with docker)
+### Getting Started (with docker)

-Running mobtown with docker is the easiest way to get started because it minimizes the number of dependencies you need to install and docker-compose integrates all the mobtown services to work together for you.
+Running mobtown with docker is the recommended way to get started because it minimizes the number of dependencies you need to install and docker-compose integrates all the mobtown services to work together for you.

 1. install Java 8 JDK, docker, and docker-compose.
 Make sure the docker service is